Inspiring genius in us all

 Daring to do things others might find impossible or not see as a real opportunity, Bob has remained tenaciously devoted to his goals in every aspect of his life.
 He knew what he wanted and was ready to go for it.
 He had the drive to focus on his future success and keep going.

 Fast forward five decades, Bob has played instrumental roles in founding and growing startups.
 He has created profitable business ventures and turned around failing ones.
-His success has included the “Cookie Muncher Paradise Bakery” that started with one location and grew to 70 locations in 10 states; Sunset Designs, a manufacturer of stitchery and needlepoint kits for young women emulating what they saw their grandmothers do with their leisure time; Computer Motion, one of the earliest robotic surgery device ventures that later merged into Intuitive; Computer Machinery, the world’s third Ethernet company; and Pharmacyclics, a patient-friendly pharmaceutical company offering medical innovations—decidedly true patient allies (friendly).
+His success has included the “Cookie Muncher Paradise Bakery” (greatly assisted by his brother in law and former captain of the US volleyball team) that started with one location and grew to 70 locations in 10 states; Sunset Designs, founded by a fraternity brother Tom Cundith, a manufacturer of stitchery and needlepoint kits for young women emulating what they saw their grandmothers do with their leisure time; Computer Motion, established by several UC Santa Barbara engineers, one of the earliest robotic surgery device ventures that later merged into Intuitive; Computer Machinery, the world’s third Ethernet company which was spun out from top UC Santa Barbara engineers working on a DARPA funded ethernet grant.

 “Surfing is the most blissful experience you can have on this planet, a taste of heaven.”